imagekit-developer/imagekit-javascript/README.md

 ```
 https://unpkg.com/imagekit-javascript@1.3.0/dist/imagekit.min.js
 ```
-Or for the latest version, remove the version number:
+Or for the latest version, remove the version number (don't use in production as it may break your code if a new major version is released):
 ```
 https://unpkg.com/imagekit-javascript/dist/imagekit.min.js
 ```

 And include it in your HTML:
 ```html
 <script type="text/javascript" src="https://unpkg.com/imagekit-javascript/dist/imagekit.min.js"></script>